tsunami416604/azure-docs.hu-hu/articles/digital-twins/tutorial-facilities-events.md

 ms.service: digital-twins
 ms.topic: tutorial
 ms.date: 11/12/2019
-ms.openlocfilehash: 545e1757f4f3669957d8f6755cdbd9a2b29513b6
+ms.openlocfilehash: 492fa7f4989a40ea1d5ec91a4fbf4dbbe79ef6ce
-ms.sourcegitcommit: 2d3740e2670ff193f3e031c1e22dcd9e072d3ad9
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: hu-HU
-ms.lasthandoff: 11/16/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74129093"
+ms.locfileid: "74383261"
 ---
-# <a name="tutorial-receive-notifications-from-your-azure-digital-twins-spaces-by-using-logic-apps"></a>Oktatóanyag: értesítések fogadása Azure digitális Twins-tárhelyekről Logic Apps használatával
+# <a name="tutorial-receive-notifications-from-your-azure-digital-twins-spaces-by-using-logic-apps"></a>Tutorial: Receive notifications from your Azure Digital Twins spaces by using Logic Apps

-Miután üzembe helyezte az Azure Digital Twins-példányt, kiépítheti a tárhelyeit, és egyéni függvényeket valósíthat meg bizonyos feltételek figyeléséhez, e-mailben értesítheti az Office-rendszergazdát a figyelt feltételek bekövetkezésekor.
+After you deploy your Azure Digital Twins instance, provision your spaces, and implement custom functions to monitor specific conditions, you can notify your office admin via email when the monitored conditions occur.

-[Az első oktatóanyagban](tutorial-facilities-setup.md)egy képzeletbeli épületben a térbeli gráfot konfigurálta.
-Az épületben található egyik helyiség a mozgással, a széndioxidmal és a hőmérséklettel kapcsolatos érzékelőket tartalmaz.
-[A második oktatóanyagban](tutorial-facilities-udf.md)kiépített egy gráfot és egy felhasználó által definiált függvényt, amellyel figyelheti ezeket az érzékelő értékeket, és aktiválhatja az értesítéseket, ha a szoba üres, és a hőmérséklet és a szén-dioxid kényelmes tartományban van.
+In [the first tutorial](tutorial-facilities-setup.md), you configured the spatial graph of an imaginary building.
+A room in the building contains sensors for motion, carbon dioxide, and temperature.
+In [the second tutorial](tutorial-facilities-udf.md), you provisioned your graph and a user-defined function to monitor these sensor values and trigger notifications when the room is empty, and the temperature and carbon dioxide are in a comfortable range.

 Ez az oktatóanyag bemutatja, hogyan integrálhatja ezeket az értesítéseket az Azure Logic Appsszel és küldhet e-mailt, amint egy ilyen helyiség elérhetővé válik.
 Az irodai rendszergazda ezekkel az információkkal segíthet a munkatársaknak lefoglalni a legmegfelelőbb tárgyalótermet.

-Ez az oktatóanyag bemutatja, hogyan végezheti el az alábbi műveleteket:
+Eben az oktatóanyagban az alábbiakkal fog megismerkedni:

 > [!div class="checklist"]
-> * Események integrálása a Azure Event Gridsal.
+> * Integrate events with Azure Event Grid.
-> * Események értesítése Logic Appsokkal.
+> * Notify events with Logic Apps.

 ## <a name="prerequisites"></a>Előfeltételek